-Accelerated Physical Science
+Accelerated Physical Science 1 credit Year

-Prerequisite: Sophomore standing, Co-enrollment in Accelerated Math B or higher Math class, or Teacher Recommendation
+Prerequisite: Sophomore standing, Co-enrollment in Accelerated Math B or higher Math class, or Teacher

+Recommendation

 This class will cover the same topics as Physical Science but will include more computations and extra rigor.
 This class is to prepare those students intending to take a subsequent chemistry and/or physics class.